 Hair transplants replenish balding areas of the scalp with thick, natural hair – but this comes at a price: hair transplant scars.
 Unfortunately, scarring is an inevitable byproduct of any form of surgery.
 When an incision is made into the skin, it will always leave a mark behind.
 Hair transplants involve cutting hairs out of one region of the scalp (known as the donor site) and inserting them into another area of the head (known as the treatment area).
 Both of these processes involve making incisions into the skin, which, unfortunately, results in scarring.

-There is some good news, however: when a hair transplant is conducted appropriately by a skilled and certified surgeon, the operation will never create large, unsightly or visible scars.
-Experienced surgeons know how to administer a hair transplant in such a way that minimises and conceals scar tissue.
+There is some good news, however: when a hair transplant is conducted appropriately by a skilled and certified surgeon, the operation will never create large, unsightly, or visible scars.
+Experienced surgeons know how to administer a hair transplant in such a way that minimizes and conceals scar tissue.

-In this article, we will cover everything that you need to know about hair transplant scars, from the different types of scar that are created by different types of transplant, to the treatment options that are available if you wish to reduce or diminish your scar tissue.
+In this article, we will cover everything that you need to know about hair transplant scars, from the different types of scars that are created by different types of transplants, to the treatment options that are available if you wish to reduce or diminish your scar tissue.

 Do Hair Transplants Leave Scars?